CCC-Attestation/formal-spec-TEE/README.md

 - Jiewen Yao (Intel)

 ## Running automatic proofs
+### Installing ProVerif
-1. Install the latest version of ProVerif: see https://bblanche.gitlabpages.inria.fr/proverif/ for details
+Install the latest version (2.05 at the moment) of ProVerif: see https://bblanche.gitlabpages.inria.fr/proverif/ for details.
+See Section 1.4 of [manual](https://bblanche.gitlabpages.inria.fr/proverif/manual.pdf) for installation options:
+- via OPAM: Section 1.4.1
+- from sources: Section 1.4.2
+- from binaries: Section 1.4.3

+### Formal Analysis of Attestation
-2a.
-Run as follows:
+1. Run as follows:

 `proverif <filename>.pv`